iamjohnmeyers/Sis-App/README.md

 # Sis' App
 ![](https://raw.githubusercontent.com/iamjohnmeyers/Sis-App/master/readme%20images/icon.png)

-Sis' App was created to help my 92 year old grandmother, "Sis," remember to drink fluids on a daily basis.
+Sis' App was created to help my grandmother, "Sis," remember to drink fluids on a daily basis.

 ## Before (The Problem)
 ![](https://raw.githubusercontent.com/iamjohnmeyers/Sis-App/master/readme%20images/before.jpg)
-My grandmother
+My 92 year old grandmother, "Sis," has started to show a lot more signs of Dementia lately.
+Often she would forget to drink enough fluids each day, and would end up in the emergency room at the end of the week.
+To combat this, my father started to place out signs, with a reminder to drink muliple times throughout the day.
+Each sign would be accompined with the correct amount of fluids she needed to drink. **The problem** arose when my father no longer had the time to switch out these paper signs on a daily basis.
+When the signs stopped getting changed, she again became forgetful and started to go back to the hospital on a weekly basis.
+There needed to be a system in place to remind her, without any human interaction.

 ## After (The Solution)
 ![](https://raw.githubusercontent.com/iamjohnmeyers/Sis-App/master/readme%20images/after.jpg)